 It must include Method, Loss or gain after taxes, finance costs, expenses of tax, periodical profit or loss, shared results for joint ventures, and associates that used the equity.

 GAAP uses income statements as follows:

-Single step format – which factors in all the expenses and categorise them by function and multiple step format – to show the gross profit, the expense of sales is deducted from the sales along with other income and expenses.
+Single-step format – which factors in all the expenses and categorizes them by function and multiple-step format – to show the gross profit, the expense of sales is deducted from the sales along with other income and expenses.